rob-balfre/svelte-select/README.md

 ## Rollup and low/no-build setups

-List position and floating is powered by `floating-ui` see [package-entry-points](`https://github.com/floating-ui/floating-ui#package-entry-points`) docs if you encounter build errors.
+List position and floating is powered by `floating-ui`, see their [package-entry-points](https://github.com/floating-ui/floating-ui#package-entry-points) docs if you encounter build errors.